Ada-C8/hotel/design-activity.md

+__Hotel Design Changes Made__
+I refactored my Hotel program so that all logic and responsibility for reserving a room in a block was in the Block Class instead of the Room class.
+This is an improvement because Blocks are a special class that have specific rooms, from which a guest can select to create a Block reservation.
+Room instances do not need to know if they are in a Block, but a Block must know what Rooms it includes, and which are available for booking.
+Rooms in a Block have special conditions under which they can be reserved, so it makes more sense to have the responsibility and logic to reserve rooms in a block reside in the more specific Block class rather than the general Room class.

 1. What classes does each implementation include?
 Are the lists the same?

 Each of the implementations has three classes: CartEntry, ShoppingCart, and Order.
 The lists are the same.